Online Privacy Statements

 The Google Chrome operating system on our student Chromebooks is also customized to maximize student online safety.
 Students are only allowed to use their EPS Google account to log into the district Chromebook.
 There is also a pre-approved list of “apps” and “extensions” students are allowed to use.
 One of these is the Lightspeed content filter which cannot be removed from student devices.

 EPS uses Airwatch to manage and restrict our iPads.
 Students are only allowed to use their EPS Google account to log into any service.
-The App Store is disabled and a list of pre-approved apps may be installed using the Catalog App.
+The App Store is disabled and a list of pre-approved apps may be installed using the HUB App.

 Students in all grade levels will be educated about safe and appropriate online behavior, including interactions with other individuals on email, messaging, and social networking websites.
 This instruction is presented through our online safety curriculum, Annual Student Review, Responsible Use Agreement, and technology policies.
 Emphasis is placed on the role students play in ensuring their own online safety.